-Today, it is usual for females to get involved in bullying situations, or maybe the bully, but years ago, it was inappropriate for a female to be involved [TS][ ✔].
+Today usual for females to get involved in bullying situations, or maybe the bully, but years ago, it was inappropriate for a female to be involved [TS][ ✔].
 The social media has impacted the idea of gender roles.
 From movies and shows, such as The Big Bang Theory or Mean Girls, the behavior showed in these shows and movies make men and women think that the behaviors they see in the media are allowed in today’s society, so they just imitate what has been seen.
 With the passing of time, more people are doing this, making it suitable for society.
 The media also represent certain behaviors that may change a person’s personality, making them more or less inclined to start a fight or.
 Someone who was an intellectual, proportioning woman can easily be changed into an immature woman who dropped out of school and does not care about the world through the media.
 This woman will be more likely to start a fight, whether it be with her friends.

-In agreement with the authors mentioned before, men are bullied less compared to the women because they find the physical aggression as a way to solve their problems.
-It is hard to understand the relationship between gender differences and aggression because there is no specific definition and extent to the subtype of aggression.
+In agreement with the authors mentioned before, men are bullied less compared to the women because they find the physical aggression as a way to solve their problems. hard to understand the relationship between gender differences and aggression because there is no specific definition and extent to the subtype of aggression.

-To understand the details on gender differences in bullying, it should experiment where the aggression goes to a school, whether it is a high school or an elementary school, to study the different behaviors on children and teenagers.
+To understand the details on gender differences in bullying, it should experiment where the aggression goes to a school, whether a high school or an elementary school, to study the different behaviors on children and teenagers.
 This information can help to compare the daily behaviors with such behaviors occurring in a certain situation.

 It can be considered that gender differences create a big impact on bullying and the type or form of bullying that people may use.
-Everyone goes through a situation where the gender difference is involved; people just ignore what it is actually going on in the situation.
+Everyone goes through a situation where the gender difference is involved; people just ignore what actually going on in the situation.
 Eventually, the situation will fade, but what is important is for people to examine the situation to identify why the person is either bullying or being bullied, the type of bullying that is taking place, and what the after effects might come out of the situation, in order for people to understand the relationship between bullying and gender differences.

 Works Cited